Content Index

 https://wtforms.readthedocs.io/en/master/fields/

-In addition to defining the fields, it is possible to add validations to the fields of the form; to do this, we have predefined classes in:
+In addition to defining the fields, it is possible to add validations to the form fields; for this, we have predefined classes in:

-• Length: A minimum and maximum number is established for the size of a string.
+- Length: Sets a minimum and maximum number for the size of a string.

 https://wtforms.readthedocs.io/en/master/validators/

-And then, from the controller, it is verified if the form is valid before performing any other operation on it, such as saving in the database:
+And then, from the controller, it is checked whether the form is valid before performing any other operation on it, such as saving to the database:

 @app.route('/submit', methods=['GET', 'POST'])